zoraviel/highcharts-assignment-8/README.md

 ### A file you will not use in the assignment

 * *scripts_local.html* is identical to *test_check.html* except in one respect: *scripts_local.html* uses LOCAL files to load the Highcharts code.
 The other file (*test_check.html*) uses a **CDN,** meaning the Highcharts files it uses are online.

+If you needed to work on your assignment without Internet access, you could use the local files as shown in *scripts_local.html*.

 You can view any of the HTML files by simply opening them in your browser.